psmd-iberutaru/OpihiExarata/docs/source/technical/installation/orbfit.rst

 =============================

 The OrbFit package uses the JPL ephemerides file for its calculations, it requires the binary ephemerides files.
-Current documentation suggests using the 405 ephemerides set, but more updated sets (DE 407) also exist.
-For Linux, precomputed binaries can be found at `JPL Ephemerides binary files for Linux`_ and the `JPL Ephemerides descriptions`_.
+Current OrbFit documentation suggests using the 405 ephemerides set, but more updated sets (DE 407) also exist.
+For Linux, precomputed binaries can be found at
+`JPL Ephemerides binary files for Linux`_  and the `JPL Ephemerides descriptions`_.

 For DE405::